Piitu Uski

-Pirkko "Piitu" Uski (born 30 December 1967 Rovaniemi, Finland) is a Finnish actress.
-She is famous for her role in the half-hour soap opera Salatut Elämät, in which she plays Laura Kiviranta, a busy female lawyer.
-She plays many different roles in theatre.
-The actress appears in both seasons of television crime, drama series, Helsinki Syndrome (2022, 2024).
+Pirkko "Piitu" Uski (born 1967) is a Finnish actress.
+She was born in Rovaniemi, Finland.
+She is best known for her roles in the series Salatut elämät and Kotikatu.
+She appeared in both seasons of Helsinki Syndrome (2022, 2024).
+She has also appeared in multiple theatre productions.

-Piitu has written a cookbook, Salatut (keittiö) elämät (Secret (kitchen) lives) with Susanna Laaksonen, a Finnish scriptwriter.
+Piitu wrote a cookbook, Salatut (keittiö) elämät (Secret (kitchen) lives) with Susanna Laaksonen, a Finnish scriptwriter.
 Piitu gave her voice to some Fazer radio advertising.